Michael Wood (New Zealand politician): Sixth Labour Government

 In early July 2022, Wood in his capacity as Immigration Minister stated that hospitality and tourism businesses needed to raise their wages in order to attract more foreign workers to New Zealand.
 His remarks were criticised by the ACT party candidate Chris Baillie, who accused him of attacking businesses.
 Wood defended his remarks, stating that he had spoken to hospitality and tourism workers.
-On 5 July, Wood defended the Government's decision to exclude nurses from its fast-track residency pathway on the ground that nurses left their profession after gaining residency status.
+On 5 July, he defended the Government's decision to exclude nurses from its fast-track residency pathway on the ground that nurses left their profession after gaining residency status.
 The National Party's immigration spokesperson Erica Stanford criticised the exclusion of nurses as discriminatory and claimed that it worsened the country's shortage of nurses.

-On 1 February 2023, Wood gained the additional portfolios of Minister for Auckland and Associate Minister of Finance.
+On 1 February 2023, Wood gained the additional portfolios of Minister for Auckland and Associate Minister of Finance in Prime Minister Chris Hipkins' Cabinet.